Do you trust the first impression that your current business card gives off?

 You have seconds to ensure that your first interaction with a potential business partner is a positive one.
 A well designed, unique business card is a fantastic way to offer a strong and lasting impression.
 A prepared entrepreneur has the perfect business card on hand to offer prospects the most vital information about their business.
 A business card is more than a tool to inspire people to contact you, it’s a reflection of your mission and of yourself.

 Business cards are a physical medium for sharing information that comes in all shapes and sizes and they can be an exquisite work of art.
-When designing business cards, there are a number of important elements to incorporate into the space because prospects will look for this particular information to decide if they want to get in touch with you.
+When designing business cards, there are a number of important elements to incorporate into space because prospects will look for this particular information to decide if they want to get in touch with you.

 You can translate your brand’s values onto a business card by considering who your target audience is and deciding what information would translate the story of your business to this audience.
 Images (if you decide to use them), textures and colors should be attractive and unified with your brand identity, differentiating you or your business from the competition.

-Business cards have potential to build personal connections and generate leads.
+Business cards have the potential to build personal connections and generate leads.
 Our team at Creative Repute Design Agency can help you optimize the space you have to work with on this tiny card.
 We can help decide what information should be on the card.
 Let’s take a look at the correct format for a business card:

-Putting your brand name on business card is quite obvious but sometimes people get it wrong.
+Putting your brand name on the business card is quite obvious but sometimes people get it wrong.
 If people know you by John, but your actual name is Fred, then you should use John on your business card instead of Fred to avoid awkward reintroductions.
 You want consistency for your brand.

 When you think about a business card, you should first consider the logo you are going to use.
 If you don’t have have a logo, Creative Repute will help you design an effective logo.
 Read our blog titled What Are the Benefits Of A Well Designed Logo: How Is It Good For Business? to better understand the importance of a logo.